amirhoprogrammer/task2-MVC/README.md

-for running this project write "dotnet run" in cmd
+for running this project in write "cd MyMVCApp && dotnet run" in cmd